ShaarifSajid/shaarifsajid.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at Georgia Tech, working with Dr. Maria Konte.
-My primary areas of interest belong to the domains of network security, privacy and Internet measurement.
+I am a graduate student at Georgia Tech and my primary areas of interest belong to the domains of network security, privacy and Internet measurement.
+I am currently studying advanced courses on operating systems and high performance computer architecture.
 You can find my CV [here](http://shaarifsajid.github.io/files/Sajid_Shaarif_PhdCS.pdf).
-I am currently working on using social media data to anticipate cyber-attacks with predictive analytics on dark web personas.

-Here are some of the projects I have previously worked on:
+In the past, I have actively worked on numerous research projects - here are some of them:

 Investigating Nation-state Advanced Persistent Threat (APT) Activity
 ------